 The main words used medically to describe substance abuse or addiction include the following:

 Substance (drug) abuse (alcohol or other drugs).
-Substance abuse is the medical term used to describe a pattern of substance (drug) use that causes significant problems or distress, such as failure to attend work or school, substance use in dangerous situations (driving a car), substance-related legal problems, or continued substance use that interferes with friendships and/or family relationships.
-Substance abuse, as a recognized medical brain disorder, refers to the abuse of illegal (such as marijuana, heroin, cocaine, or methamphetamine)or legal substances (such as alcohol, nicotine, or prescription drugs).
+Substance abuse is the medical term used to describe a pattern of substance (drug) use that causes significant problems or distress, such as failure to attend work or school, substance use in dangerous situations (e.g., driving a car), substance-related legal problems, or continued substance use that interferes with friendships and/or family relationships.
+Substance abuse, as a recognized medical brain disorder, refers to the abuse of illegal (e.g., marijuana, heroin, cocaine, methamphetamine) or legal substances (e.g., alcohol, nicotine, prescription drugs).
 Alcohol is the most common legal drug of abuse.

 Substance (drug) dependence.
 Substance dependence is the medical term used to describe abuse of drugs or alcohol that continues, even when significant problems related to their use have developed.
 Signs of dependence include:

 Withdrawal symptoms that happen if you decrease or stop using the drug that you find difficult to cut down or quit